 Yes, this is not a problem at all.
 You can have up to three named drivers on the vehicle included in the price.
 However all persons driving the vehicle must be present at our office with their driving license and identification to fill out an insurance form and sign any agreements.
 This is also handy should you be using a hire van for a house removal, as it allows you to take turns when running between the new and old property.

-The hirer of the vehicle (person making payment for the hire) must bring with them their driving licence, 2 forms of identification which can be either a passport, bank statement or utility bill and their National Insurance Card or a payslip detailing their National Insurance Number.
+The hirer of the vehicle (person making payment for the hire) must bring with them their driving licence, 2 forms of identification which can be two of either a passport, bank statement or utility bill and their National Insurance Card or a payslip detailing their National Insurance Number.

 If you still have the old paper driving licence then in addition to your driving licence you must also bring a passport and bank statement or utility bill.
 National insurance number information will not be required.